PraseodymiumSpike/Battalion-Ideas/Battalions/Great Worm.md

 * could Leap or Capture by Leaping to Spaces labeled "j"
 * could Move without Capturing to Spaces labeled "m"
 ## Special Ability
 A Lair is a Square that a Worm Titan starts the game on.
 When a Player moves their Worm Titan, they can additionally create a Friendly Leg on an empty Square adjacent to a Lair in their Territory.
 Here, "empty" should be taken to mean a Square on which it would be legal to drop a Friendly Piece from Hand.
 This ability can only be used if the Player using it didn't use it on any of their last 9 Turns or if they didn't ever use it in the game yet.
 The Leg is added to the Board immediately after the Worm Titan Moves or Captures.
-It is the Player creating it's choice whether it is a Right Leg or a Left Leg.
 ## Starting Territory
 ![Starting Territory](https://github.com/user-attachments/assets/c9f06c54-a310-46dc-9529-25bbc4474b08)